 Bath was designated a World Heritage Site by UNESCO in 1987.
 The city is rich in Roman and Georgian architecture, with important examples such as the Royal Crescent, the Circus, Bath Abbey and Pulteney Bridge.
-The Roman Baths is one of Europe's finest ancient monuments, and the new Thermae Bath Spa, with its rooftop pool, revives this 2,000 year old tradition.
+The Roman Baths is one of Europe's finest ancient monuments.

-A five minute walk across the site leads to the Skyline Walk which offers a six mile round route taking in beautiful countryside and views, meadows, woodlands, an Iron Age hill fort, Roman settlements and 18th century follies.
-There is plenty to see and explore beyond the city too with attractions such as Stonehenge and Longleat Safari Park close by.
+A five minute walk across the school site leads to the Skyline Walk, which offers a six mile round route taking in beautiful countryside and views, meadows, woodlands, an Iron Age hill fort, Roman settlements and 18th century follies.
+There is plenty to see and explore beyond the city too, with attractions such as Stonehenge and Longleat Safari Park close by.

-Prior Park College is indeed situated in an enviable location, where students benefit from both city and countryside surroundings.
+Prior Park College is indeed situated in an enviable position, where students benefit from both city and countryside locations.